pricexu/DESTINE/README.md

 # DESTINE: Dense Subgraph Detection on Multi-Layered Networks

-The repository is the code for paper: DESTINE: Dense Subgraph Detection on Multi-Layered Networks.
+The repository is the code for paper: 'DESTINE: Dense Subgraph Detection on Multi-Layered Networks'.
 If you find this repository useful, please kindly cite the following paper:

 ```
 @inproceedings{xu2021destine,